wrudnicki16/brainhacker/README.md

 ## Cards
 My cards, in order to update appropriately without a submit button, needed to update as you typed.
 However, this would bog down the server if you updated on a keystroke, so I decided to update `onBlur()`, giving my input updating appropriate speed.

+## Study Deck
+Having a live progress bar was tricky at first, as I had to decide whether or not to keep progress in the component's state or send it from the back end.
+I didn't want to send it from the back end as that would be theoretically slower than leaving that process to the front end, but I figured accuracy was more important than speed in this case, so I decided to ping the database instead.
+However, if scalability became an issue I would probably change this.

 ## Keeping code DRY
 I am always trying to keep code dry when developing, abstracting information in the form of helper methods and partials so I avoid repeated code, making my code readable for both myself and my peers.